-We’re not going to beat around the bush: this year, back-to-school is anything but normal.
-Scores of young students nationwide are kicking off the year virtually — taking their education from the classroom to the living room.
-What does that mean for your school shopping list?
+We’re not going to beat around the bush: since the onset of the Covid pandemic, back-to-school has been anything but normal.
+Last year, scores of young students nationwide kicked off the year virtually — taking their education from the classroom to the living room.
+That totally changed the school shopping list.
+Though this year should be vastly different, we still want to share our top distance learning supply picks — you know… just in case.

-Some of the usual suspects remain, of course; but you may also want to outfit your kids’ at-home study/play space and help them get into (and stay in) the school spirit within the comfort of their own home.
+Some of the usual suspects remain, of course; but if you’re going the home school route, or if you need to quarantine for a period of time, you may also want to outfit your kids’ at-home study/play space and help them get into (and stay in) the school spirit within the comfort of their own home.

-We hope this distance learning checklist helps take some of the guesswork out of your back-to-school shopping… and makes the whole sh!tshow a tad easier.
+We hope this distance learning checklist helps take some of the guesswork out of your back-to-school shopping — even if this is just an “in-case” addendum to your more normal school supply list.
 (Note: not included here, but still highly recommended… adult beverages, meditative apps and an abundance of patience and humor.)

 - 3 Ring Binders/3-Hole Punch